 Ice, snow, slippery highways — driving in winter conditions can be both challenging and frustrating.
-Here are some helpful tips to keep you and your loved ones safer on the road.
+Here are some tips to keep you and your loved ones safer on the road.

 If your vehicle is equipped for the weather and you're feeling confident, remember to take extra precautions on the road.